henrietta-k/adapt-learning-wiki/Adapt-API.md

 }
 ````

+##### Adapt.screenWidth

+This is set by the device.js module and is updated anytime the device's screen width changes.

 ### Events

 To tap into our internal event system you would need to require 'coreJS/adapt' and use the following methods.